diku-dk/futhark/docs/language-reference.rst

 abstraction.
 As a derived form, we can write ``module M: S = e`` to mean ``module M = e : S``.

-Parameterised modules allow us to write definitions that abstract over modules.
+Parametric modules allow us to write definitions that abstract over modules.
 For example::

   module Times(M: Addable) = {